Suor/django-cacheops/README.rst

 | **Automatic caching**

-It's automatic you just need to set it up.
+It's automatic!
+You just need to set it up.

 | **Manual caching**